chiranjibismg/JavaTrading/README.md

 # JavaTrading
-Trading platform with Java spring boot backend and react frontend
+Trading platform with Java spring boot backend and react.js frontend.
+Database is m